turingschool/curriculum/source/projects/contact_manager.markdown

 #### Check it in!

-Run all the tests with `bundle exec rake` and if everything is green, commit your changes.
+Run all the tests with `bundle exec rspec` and if everything is green, commit your changes.

 ### Companies and Email Addresses